Alex McGarry

 BIOGRAPHY

-Award-winning artist Alex McGarry is best known for her exquisite oil paintings portraying the beauty and diversity of British wildlife and farmyard animals.
-Living and working in rural Hampshire gives her the perfect opportunity for observing her chosen subject in all its variety and wonder, and while she aims for realism and accuracy, her intention is never to create a photographic representation, but rather an artist’s homage, with clearly visible brushstrokes and texture.
-After gathering inspiration from the countryside on her doorstep, Alex takes all the material she has gathered back to her studio and works on the basic composition and outline.
+Alex describes her distinctive style as painterly realism; although her work is traditional in terms of subject and interpretation, the overall style and background establishes them clearly as contemporary pieces.
+While she aims for realism and accuracy, her intention is never to create a photographic representation, but rather an artist’s homage, with clearly visible brushstrokes and texture.
+After an expedition, Alex takes all the material she has gathered back to her studio and works on the basic composition and outline.
 Then referring closely to her photographs, she creates the finer details and mixes and hones the correct shades.
-Alex paints exclusively in oils and always has done, loving the creamy consistency of the paint and the depth of colour that can be achieved; she then finishes each piece with a gloss varnish.
+She paints exclusively in oils and always has done, loving the creamy consistency of the paint and the depth of colour that can be achieved, then finishes each piece with a gloss varnish.